existence-master/Existence/README.md

 Our startup embraces an ethical responsibility that transcends human-centric perspectives.
 We acknowledge the inherent rights of all forms of existence and commit to ethical practices that safeguard the well-being of every entity.

-In ushering in a new era focused on existence itself, our startup seeks to redefine the boundaries of compassion, responsibility, and progress.
+In ushering in a new era focused on existence itself, our startup seeks to redefine the boundaries of innovation, compassion, responsibility, and progress.
 By embracing the interconnected nature of all forms of existence, we aspire to contribute to a future where upliftment knows no bounds, extending its benevolent reach to every facet of our shared reality.

 ## Product Selection Criteria